thatfrankwayne/TA-rirstats/README.md

 ### Example 2

-Using the assumptions from Example 1, we want to know that top five *subnets* on the Internet that are responsible for the most unsolicited traffic and where the holders are registered.
+Using the assumptions from Example 1, we want to know the top five *subnets* on the Internet that are responsible for the most unsolicited traffic and where the holders are registered.
 We run this search for events over the last 24
 hours: